gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

 ## Final Words

 Jesus defeated death on the cross, not pain.
+To defeat death, he went through pain.
+Because pain is itself is not harmful, but the thing it brings -- death -- is what we fear.

-Because everything must undergo pain.
+Everything must undergo pain.
 This is why Jesus said, "a seed must fall to the ground and **die**"

 * This ground has been cursed and hence pain will continue to exist but undeserved pain shall never touch us as believers in Christ (Proverbs 26:2)
 * A caterpillar must bear pain and break through the cocoon to turn into a butterfly.
 * I will never experience labor pain for sure, but men aren't exempted from pain either :slightly_smiling_face:
 * Men too have their shares of mental pain not because of God, but because of the enemy.
 God is no respecter of persons.
 He can never see you in pain
+* In Paradise alone shall all pain be removed and there will be eternal joy
 * The pain of childbirth will always exist because pain alone can show you the greatness of the joy that comes after
 * You will only respect the morning if there is a night of darkness and uncertainty